tau-OS/devdocs/docs/hig/patterns/overlay_button.md

 This type of Overlay Button is used when the layout calls for a prominent action, when a larger footprint would aid in user engagement.

+- Don’t use an Overlay Button in a non-scrolling view, use a Button instead.
 - Consider a large Overlay Button when there's a clear action to do in the user flow.
 - Don't use a large Overlay Button if it will hide important UI when scrolling.
 Instead use a normal sized Overlay Button.